melezhik/sparrow/README.md

 ## search sparrow plugins

-Sparrow plugin is a shareable swat test suite.
+Sparrow plugin is a shareable outthentic test suite.

-One could install sparrow plugin and then run related swat tests, see [check](#run-swat-tests) action for details.
+One could install sparrow plugin and then run related outthentic tests, see [check](#run-tests) action for details.

 To search available plugins say this: